ryanwelcher/advanced-query-loop/readme.txt

 Sort in ascending or descending order by:

 -   Author
+-   Comment Count
 -   Date
+-   Included Posts
 -   Last Modified Date
--   Title
+-   Menu Order ( props to @jvanja )
 -   Meta Value
 -   Meta Value Num
+-   Post ID ( props to @markhowellsmead )
 -   Random
--   Menu Order ( props to @jvanja )
--   Post ID ( props to @markhowellsmead )
+-   Title

 **Please note that this is a slight duplication of the existing sorting controls.
 They both work interchangeably but it just looks a bit odd in the UI**